 A negative pressure room is used for a patient who is suffering from an airborne disease.
 In other words, a negative pressure room helps to reduce the transmission of diseases (eg. coronavirus) via the airborne route.
 It is also known as ‘Airborne Infection Isolation (AII)’ or Infectious Isolation Units (IIU)’.

 Design of Negative Pressure Ventilation Room

 You need to maintain the negative pressure gradient between an isolated room to that of the environment by the exhaust system that removes the quantity of air more than that of the supply.
 For this, you need to maintain the air change rate (ACH) of the supply air of 12 air changes per hour or 145 liters per second per patient, whichever gives the greatest air quantity result.
 Similarly, at least 0.01 inch WC of differential negative pressure should be maintained.

-For the above ACH value, the Cubic Feet per Minute (CFM) generally ranges from 150 to 200, which depends on the volume of the room.
-To understand about ACH and CFM I advise you to see the following video.
+For the above ACH value, the Cubic Feet per Minute (CFM), generally ranges from 150 to 200, which depends on the volume of the room.
+To understand ACH and CFM I advise you to see the following video.

 If you use an anteroom, the flow of air should be from the corridor to the anteroom, After that, air should flow towards the isolated room.